infiniflow/ragflow/README.md

   - Put the table accrossing the pages together.
   - Reconstruct the table structure components into html table.
 - **Querying database dumped data are supported.** After uploading tables from any database, you can search any data records just by asking.
-  - Instead of using SQL to query a database, every one cat get the wanted data just by asking using natrual language.
+  - You can now query a database using natural language instead of using SQL.
   - The record number uploaded is not limited.
-  - Some extra description of column headers should be provided.
 - **Reasoned and well-founded answers.** The cited document part in LLM's answer is provided and pointed out in the original document.
-  - The answers are based on retrieved result for which we apply vector-keyword hybrids search and rerank.
+  - The answers are based on retrieved result for which we apply vector-keyword hybrids search and re-rank.
   - The part of document cited in the answer is presented in the most expressive way.
   - For PDF file, the cited parts in document can be located in the original PDF.